 - Pooled lentiviral screening laboratory protocols & Calculation tracking worksheet

 Reagents recommended in our validated protocol:

-- Vector-matched SMARTvector non-targeting control for transduction optimization
+- Vector-matched SMARTvector Inducible Non-targeting control for transduction optimization

 - SMARTvector Indexing PCR and Sequencing Primer Kits (A & B) with 12 unique indexing primers, optimized and experimentally validated for:

 - Efficient PCR amplification of genomic DNA with minimal bias

 - High-throughput multiplexed Next Gen Sequencing for hit identification